How I Handled Homesickness After Leaving India

 It just means I came from somewhere meaningful — and that place still lives in me.

-Homesickness isn’t something you outgrow.
-It’s something you carry with pride.
+Homesickness isn’t something you outgrow; it’s something you carry with pride.

 Final Thoughts